Chartered Enterprise Risk Actuaries (CERAs)

-Founded on the principles of actuarial science and the framework of Enterprise Risk Management, the global CERA designation represents expertise, insight, creativity and integrity.
-Learn more about the global Chartered Enterprise Risk Actuary designation on CERA global.
+The CERA is a global designation based on the principles of actuarial science and the framework of Enterprise Risk Management.
+You can find out more the global Chartered Enterprise Risk Actuary designation at CERA global.

-To be awarded the CERA designation by the Actuaries Institute, members need to:
+To be awarded the CERA designation from the Actuaries Institute, you need to: